 Vaccines are an important part of your pet’s health care.
 Vaccines keep your pet healthy and prevent serious diseases.
 One of our veterinarians will make sure your pet avoids these serious diseases through a vaccination schedule based on your pet’s lifestyle, health and individual circumstances.

 The first Rabies shot your pet receives is good for 1 year.
 Subsequent canine Rabies vaccinations immunize your pet for 1- 3 years depending upon the vaccine your pet receives.
-Dogs are required by North Carolina State Law to be vaccinated against Rabies.
+Both dogs & cats are required by North Carolina State Law to be vaccinated against Rabies.
 For cats, we use feline-exclusive rabies vaccines which are good for 1 year.

-Heartworm disease is a serious diseasetransmitted by infected mosquitoes and if left untreated can be fatal.
-Heartworm prevention is administered once a month either by pill or by topical application.
+Heartworm disease is a serious disease transmitted by infected mosquitoes and if left untreated can be fatal.
+Heartworm prevention is administered once a month either by pill, chewable tablet, topical application or injection (Proheart).
 Depending on the specific product you and your veterinarian choose for your pet, heartworm prevention medication can prevent other parasite infestations including internal parasites (worms) and external parasites (fleas and ticks).
 In accordance with the guidelines of the American Heartworm Society, we recommend all dogs and cats be given year round (12 months) heartworm prevention regardless of lifestyle.

 Your dog will need to be tested with a simple blood test for heartworm disease on an annual basis.
 Dogs could get sick (vomiting, diarrhea, and/or death) if placed on heartworm prevention when they have heartworm disease.
 Even if they have been on heartworm prevention year round there is always the possibility that the product may have failed for various reasons (your pet spit out the pill, did not absorb the pill appropriately, topical medicine was not applied properly, forgot to administer medication on time,etc.) and the earlier we can treat your pet for heartworm disease the better the prognosis.
 Some companies will guarantee their product providing you use the heartworm prevention year round and are performing yearly heartworm tests.
 When starting heartworm preventionit is important that you perform an initial heartworm test.